RohitMoni/strikedie/README.md

 ## Deployment

 The `staging` branch is set up to auto-deploy on Heroku.
-You can see the current deployment at https://ara-game.herokuapp.com/.
+You can see the current deployment at https://www.moni.dev/.

 ## Todo

-* Get a custom domain (subdomain) working on heroku
-* Get HTTPS working on heroku
 * Integrate phaser as our view framework